AGILITY TRAINING: A COMPREHENSIVE APPROACH

 • Active shoulder rotation initiating directional changes

-Yessis (2009) notes that “technical proficiency in these kinematic elements can compensate for moderate deficiencies in physical qualities,” highlighting the importance of technical development.
+Technical proficiency in these kinematic elements can compensate for moderate deficiencies in physical qualities, highlighting the importance of technical development.
+Elite performers often display superior movement efficiency that enables exceptional performance despite average physical characteristics.

 Kinetic Factors